dapr/docs/howto/setup-secret-store/azure-keyvault.md

 }
 ```

-4. Grant service principal the GET permission to Key Vault
+4. Grant the service principal the GET permission to your Azure Key Vault

 ```bash
 az keyvault set-policy --name [your_keyvault] --object-id [your_service_principal_object_id] --secret-permissions get
 ```

-Now, your service principal can access to keyvault
+Now, your service principal has access to your keyvault,  you are ready to configure the secret store component to use secrets stored in your keyvault to access other compoents securely.

 5. Download PFX cert from your Azure Keyvault